 So tell me….
 What are some of your favourite smoothie recipes?

 Angela is an avid runner, fitness instructor, foodie, healthy living blogger, and owner of her business, Spin 360 Health Coaching.
 Having been overweight, unhappy and insecure as a teenager, Angela took control, changed her unhealthy habits, and adopted a clean eating lifestyle that she continues to maintain today.
 Her goal is to support, inspire, and motivate others to improve their health and be their best.

 You can learn more about Angela on her blog, Eat Spin Run Repeat.
-You can also get your hands on her free e-book, Creating a Whole Foods Lifestyle (complete with 10 squeaky-clean recipes!) by subscribing to email updates.

 Keep up-to-date- on what Angela is up to through social media::